 “What’s the problem?
 It’s not like I paid interest on the PPI!”

 Actually, yes, you did.
-The lender who sold you the PPI may not have told you that it is also affected by interest and you’ll be paying exponentially more as the years passed.
-So if you’re wondering why some people have such a large payout when they do file a PPI reclaim, that’s the reason!
+The lender who sold you the PPI may not have told you that it is also affected by interest.
+This means you’ll be paying exponentially more as the years passed.
+So if you’re wondering why some people have a large payout when they do file a reclaim, that’s the reason!

 In all honesty, there is no reason why you shouldn’t try to file for PPI reclamation.
-If you go through a company, they often have a no-win-no-fee policy; although they do charge around 20% commission for their services and if you make the claims yourself (here’s how) you get to keep every penny of your refund.
+If you go through a company, they often have a no-win-no-fee policy.
+However, they do charge around 20% commission for their services.
+Alternatively if you make the claims yourself (here’s how) you get to keep every penny of your refund.
 You only have until 29th August 2019 to make your claims, so it is best to start as soon as possible.
-Luckily, if you register with Credibble, you can see all of your credit accounts in one place – which will certainly help you to reclaim your mis-sold PPI.
+Luckily, if you register with Credibble, you can see all of your credit accounts in one place.